fpelletier-gh/web-development-notes/posts/git/useful-command.md

 date: "2020-01-01"
 ---

-# Git Cheat Sheet
+##### General command

 Get documentation for a command:
 `$ git help [command]`

 Setting user name and email:
 `$ git config --global user.name "Name"`
 `$ git config --global user.email [email]`

 Initializing a new git repository:
 `$ git init`

 Brief summary of the situation:
 `$ git status`

 Showing a list of everything across all branch
 `$ git reflog`

 Going back in time
 `$ git reset HEAD@{index}`

-### Adding file
+##### Adding file

 Adding all new files or modified files under the current directory:
 `$ git add .`

 Adding files:
 `$ git add file1 file2 file3`

 See what is about to be committed:
 `$ git diff --cached`

-### Commit
+##### Commit

 Committing changes:
 `$ git commit`

 Adding and committing all modified files (not new one):
 `$ git commit -a`

 Changing the message on last commit
 `$ git commit --amend`

 Adding to the last commit
 `$ git commit --amend --no-edit`

-### Project history
+##### Project history

 Project history:
 `$ git log`

 Project history with diff:
 `$ git log -p`

 Project history summary:
 `$ git log --stat --summary`

-### Branching
+##### Branching

 Creating a new branch:
 `$ git branch [branch]`

 Listing all existing branches:
 `$ git branch`

 Switching to a branch:
 `$ git switch [branch]`

 Deleting branch
 `$ git branch -d [branch]`

-### Merging
+##### Merging

 Merging a branch:
 `$ git merge [branch]`

 Showing the conflict:
 `$ git diff`

 Commit after resolving the conflicts:
 `$ git commit -a`

 Graphical representation of the resulting history:
 `gitk`

 Delete the merged branch

-### Pulling change
+##### Pulling change